 While the valuation approaches and underlying assumptions used in the context of solvency opinion analysis are in line with those normally employed in a number of other valuation assignments, one must identify the operational and financial risks of the subject company and evaluate those risk factors to adequately measure equity cushion and cash flow generating capacity should those risks materialize.
 Each company has its own weaknesses and vulnerabilities, and boards need to ensure the solvency opinion provider they select has fully accounted for them in developing an opinion.

 VRC was one of the first providers of corporate transaction opinions.
-We have issued over 1,000 fairness, solvency and capital surplus opinions for transactions valued from $10 million to over $10 billion in market capitalization.
+We have issued over 1,000 fairness, solvency, and capital surplus opinions for transactions valued from $10 million to over $10 billion in market capitalization.
 For a more in-depth conversation and information regarding our opinion practice, we invite you to contact the article author Justin Johnson or a VRC team member.